datalove-app/datalove/README.md

 -->

 A cryptocredit network and API, built on Ethereum: issue and seamlessly exchange custom p2p credits (or any other arbitrary currencies, credits or tokens).

+### Note:

+:warning: Whuffie is currently in active development, experimental and untested. :warning:

 About
 -----